Academic advisement is essential to your academic success and steady progress toward your degree objective. Regular advisement will help you to:

 Students are expected to declare their major by the conclusion of the semester in which they complete 45 units.
 Students must declare their major by the conclusion of the semester in which they complete 60 units.
 (Transfer students must declare a major in their transfer application.)

 Students who have not declared their major and have completed 60 units will not be able to register until they obtain academic advisement at the Advising Resource Center/EOP.

 Please note that there are limits to the total number of units you can earn toward a double major, a major and a minor, or double minors.
 Learn more at Major and Minor Policy.

-Apply for Graduation at 90 Units
+Apply for Graduation before 130 Units

 All coursework for majors and minors combined shall be completed within 140 units.
 Students who have accumulated over 140 earned units may be graduated administratively if they have completed all degree requirements in any major, whether or not they have declared that major.